rust-leipzig/regex-performance/README.md

 | Git        | 2.11.0 (*)|

 (*) Tested with named version only.
 Older versions may work too.
+(*2) Needs boost-regex to be installed as a component

 ## Supported engines
 The following regex engines are supported and covered by the tool: